 The war ended in 1945, but Gold continued naval research work until 1947, returning to Cambridge to build the world’s largest magnetron to generate microwave frequencies for radar systems.

 In Cambridge, Gold teamed up with Richard Pumphrey, a zoologist.
-Pumphrey had been a senior radar researcher during the war, when he had formed a high opinion of Gold’s problem-solving skills.
+Pumphrey had been a senior radar researcher during the war, and had formed a high opinion of Gold’s problem-solving skills.

 Pumphrey was interested in the hearing mechanism of mammals.
 He obtained funding for Gold to work in this field.
 The pair carried out some fascinating work, resulting in Gold publishing a thesis in 1948 of sufficient quality to obtain a fellowship at Trinity College.
 The fellowship was much more prestigious than a PhD, so Gold never bothered to get one.
 He never took any formal university courses in physics.